 His lost faith was hard to bare, but I placed hope in the thought that he was young and that there was still a chance for him to change his mind.

 I was vaguely familiar with atheist perspectives.
 YouTube videos that were critical of the Bible were plentiful as were online comments from atheists.
-My early impressions were that atheists are often very angry people!
+My early impressions of atheists were that they are often very angry people!
 Because of my son’s change of heart, I decided to dig deeper because I hoped that I would be able to find the large gaping holes in the atheist argument and win my son’s faith back.
 I was confident that I could.

 - They must hate God because of something bad that happened in their life.

 - They want to believe there’s no God because they don’t want to face Him at judgment.
 Or put another way:

 - They want to pretend God doesn’t exist so they can enjoy their sin.